Ajna.

 The sixth chakra, located between the brows and associated with intuition, perception, and inner sight.

 Ajna is the third-eye chakra, the sixth of the seven main centres in the classical chakra system.
 The Sanskrit word means "command" or "perceive," which captures both sides of how it is traditionally understood: the seat of inner authority and the seat of inner sight.
+The old texts treat the two as one practice.
+Real perception, in this view, is what gives a person the right to direct their own life, and the inner command is exactly the willingness to act on what is already seen.

-It is placed between the brows and pictured as a two-petalled lotus, often indigo or deep violet.
-Practitioners associate it with intuition, dream recall, discernment, and the quiet knowing that arrives before reasoning catches up.
-Stones favoured at the brow are usually purple or deep blue: amethyst, sodalite, lapis lazuli, kyanite, and labradorite all sit here in modern practice.
+In contemporary crystal practice ajna is associated with intuition, dream recall, discernment, mental clarity, and the quiet knowing that arrives before reasoning catches up.
+Stones favoured at the brow are usually purple or deep blue: amethyst, sodalite, lapis lazuli, kyanite, labradorite, sapphire, and moonstone all sit here in modern practice.
+Amethyst tends to be reached for around sleep, dream work, and overthinking.
+Lapis and sodalite are common for clarity and study.
+Labradorite and moonstone are favoured when intuition feels muffled and the practitioner wants to listen more than speak.